zvolin/go-libp2p/README.md

 However, new changes to go-libp2p will not be published via gx, and users are encouraged to adopt gomod to stay up-to-date.

+If you experience any issues migrating from gx to gomod, please [join the discussion at the libp2p forums](https://discuss.libp2p.io/t/gomod-and-go-libp2p/44).

 ### Tests

 `go test ./...` will run all tests in the repo.